dresroldan/weather-dashboard/README.md

-# 05 Third-Party APIs: Work Day Scheduler
+# 06 Server-Side APIs: Weather Dashboard

 ## Description

-This application is a calendar that allows the user to save events for each standard business hour (9am-5pm). <br/>
+This application is a weather dashboard that displays weather conditions for multiple cities.

+When the user searches for a city, then the user is presented with current and future conditions for that city and that city is added to the search history. </br>
+When the user views current weather conditions for that city, then the user is presented with the city name, the date, an icon representation of weather conditions, the temperature, the humidity, the wind speed, and the UV index.</br>
-When the user opens the planner then the current day is displayed at the top of the calendar.</br> When the user scrolls down then the user is presented with time-blocks for standard business hours </br> When the user views the time-blocks for that day then each time-block is color coded to indicate whether it is in the past, present, or future.<br>
+When the user views the UV index, then the user is presented with a color that indicates whether the conditions are favorable, moderate, or severe.</br>
-When the user clicks into a time-block then the user can enter an event.<br> When the user clicks the save button for that time-block then the text for that event is saved in local storage.<br> When the user refreshes the page then the saved events persists.<br>
+When the user views future weather conditions for that city, then the user is presented with a 5-day forecast that displays the date, an icon representation of weather conditions, the temperature, and the humidity. </br>
+When the user clicks on a city in the search history, then the user is again presented with current and future conditions for that city.<br>
+When the user opens the weather dashboard, then the user is presented with the last searched city forecast. </br>

 ## Technologies